Radiography: Shielding

 Lead is the most common shield against X-rays because of its high density (11,340 kg/m3), stopping power, ease of installation and low cost.
 The maximum range of a high-energy photon such as an X-ray in matter is infinite; at every point in the matter traversed by the photon, there is a probability of interaction.
 Thus there is a very small probability of no interaction over very large distances.
 The shielding of photon beam is therefore exponential (with an attenuation length being close to the radiation length of the material); doubling the thickness of shielding will square the shielding effect.

+Starting in the 1950s, personal lead shielding began to be used on directly on patients during all X-rays over the abdomen to intending to protect the gonads (reproductive organs) or a fetus if the patient was pregnant.
+Dental X-rays would also typically additionally use lead shielding to protect the thyroid.
+However, a consensus was reached between 2019 and 2021 that lead shielding for routine diagnostic X-rays is not necessary and may in some cases be harmful.
+Personal shielding for medical professionals and other people in the room is still recommended.

-Table in this section shows the recommended thickness of lead shielding in function of X-ray energy, from the Recommendations by the Second International Congress of Radiology.
+Rooms where X-rays are performed are lined with lead.
+The table in this section shows the recommended thickness of lead shielding for a room where X-rays are performed as function of X-ray energy, from the Recommendations by the Second International Congress of Radiology.

 Campaigns

 In response to increased concern by the public over radiation doses and the ongoing progress of best practices, The Alliance for Radiation Safety in Pediatric Imaging was formed within the Society for Pediatric Radiology.
 In concert with the American Society of Radiologic Technologists, the American College of Radiology, and the American Association of Physicists in Medicine, the Society for Pediatric Radiology developed and launched the Image Gently campaign which is designed to maintain high quality imaging studies while using the lowest doses and best radiation safety practices available on pediatric patients.
 This initiative has been endorsed and applied by a growing list of various professional medical organizations around the world and has received support and assistance from companies that manufacture equipment used in radiology.

 Following upon the success of the Image Gently campaign, the American College of Radiology, the Radiological Society of North America, the American Association of Physicists in Medicine, and the American Society of Radiologic Technologists have launched a similar campaign to address this issue in the adult population called Image Wisely.
 The World Health Organization and International Atomic Energy Agency (IAEA) of the United Nations have also been working in this area and have ongoing projects designed to broaden best practices and lower patient radiation dose.